ANT - Anthropology

 Topic 7: Introduction to African Prehistory.
 Same as African and African Diaspora Studies 322.
 Prerequisite: Upper-division standing.

 Topic 8: Cultures of Southeast Asia.
-Same as Asian Studies 361 (Topic 5: Cultures of Southeast Asia).
+Same as Asian Studies 326C.
 Comparative study of the peoples of Indonesia, Burma, Thailand, Malaysia, and other countries.
+Three lecture hours a week for one semester.
+Only one of the following may be counted: Anthropology 324L (Topic 8), Asian Studies 326C, 361 (Topic 5).
 Additional prerequisite: Upper-division standing.

 Topic 9: The African Diaspora in the Americas.
 Same as African and African Diaspora Studies 321.
 Black cultures and societies in the New World, and their African heritage.
 Prerequisite: Upper-division standing.